 You’re mostly likely already collecting quality data at multiple points in your process.
-With a solid Manufacturing Intelligence solution, you can get an aggregated, end-to-end view of production lines across the enterprise.
+With a solid Quality Intelligence solution, you can get an aggregated, end-to-end view of production lines across the enterprise.
 This high-level view means you can not only stop a line when you detect a problem but also gain insight

 that drives continuous transformation in quality, process, and operations.